Please follow & like us :)

 • Eggs – The eggs will need to be beaten.

-• Flour – All purpose flour for coating the rice balls.
+• Flour – All-purpose flour is used to coat the rice balls.

-• Vegetable oil – Or Olive Oil.
-You will need enough to fry the arancini in.
+• Vegetable oil – You will need enough to fry the arancini in.

-2. Add the rice and cook stirring constantly until the rice is completely coated in oil and is translucent.
+• Add the rice and cook, stirring constantly, until the rice is completely coated in oil and is translucent.
 Carefully stir in the wine and cook until the wine is completely absorbed.

-4. Repeat this by adding the broth a ladleful at a time and stirring constantly until all of the broth has been absorbed.
+• Repeat this by adding the broth a ladleful at a time and stirring constantly until all the broth has been absorbed.

-5. Pour the rice into a rimmed baking sheet and spread it out evenly.
+• Pour the rice onto a rimmed baking sheet and spread it out evenly.
 Cover it with plastic wrap and refrigerate it for at least 2 hours or overnight.

 2. Prepare the Bolognese.

-Your rice should be cooked to al dente so that it is not mushy.
+Your rice should be cooked to al dente so, it is not mushy.

 Place the rice in the refrigerator and allow it to cool for several hours.
 The cold risotto will stick together and mold better when you are forming the rice balls.